 However, the false alarm ordinance has exceptions.
 Alarm systems that alert the company first, at which point they notify the police after verifying the alarm is real, are not subject to these fines.
 Home alarm systems set up this way don’t contact IMPD unless a real threat materializes.
 If you are worried about incurring fines from false alarms, this type of home security system is a better choice.

 From 2016 to 2017, the FBI reported a seven percent increase in the number of violent crimes in Indianapolis.
 The big jump, compared to a 4.9 percent increase nationwide, has given Indy an overall unsafe rating on neighborhoodscout.com, which uses data from local law enforcement.
 On a scale of 1 to 100 (safest), Indy scores a two, meaning it is one of the most dangerous cities in the country.

 Property crime is also common.
 About 12 burglaries are reported per 1,000 people, which is 2.5 times the national average.
-In the first half of 2018, there have been 9,500 reported cases of theft, burglary and robbery.
-That means 1 out of 21 Indianapolis residents has a chance of being a victim of property crime.
+In the first half of 2018, there were 9,500 reported cases of theft, burglary and robbery.
+That means 1 out of 21 Indianapolis residents is a victim of property crime.

-Property crime in Indianapolis versus similar sized cities
+Property crime in Indianapolis vs. similar sized cities

 Property crime rate